Deutsche Telekom says coronavirus to have limited impact on financials

-May 14 (Reuters) - Deutsche Telekom said on Thursday that the coronavirus pandemic would have a limited impact on its financial performance as it confirmed its forecasts for revenue and profits this year.
+(Reuters) - Deutsche Telekom (DTEGn.DE) said on Thursday that the coronavirus pandemic would have a limited impact on its financial performance as it confirmed its forecasts for revenue and profits this year.

 Europe’s largest telecoms company reported a 10.2% increase in first-quarter core profits to 6.54 billion euros ($7.07 billion), beating expectations in its own survey of analysts for 6.3 billion euros.